ncahill89/starter-academic/content/post/GP_Tutorial/index.md

 Now we're going to work through some steps for building the autocorrelation function.

-**Step 1:** We'll create a matrix of distances between every combination of time points using the `rdist` function from the `fields` package.
+**Step 1:** We'll create a matrix of distances between every combination of time points (similar to the matrix I showed for the hunger levels example) using the `rdist` function from the `fields` package.

 ```{r}
 d <- fields::rdist(x)
 ```

-**Step 2:** We're going to create an autocorrelation function which we'll call K. This will be a function of the distances in `dist` and we're going to make the correlation function decay exponentially.
+**Step 2:** We're going to create an autocorrelation function which we'll call K. This will be a function of the distances in `d` and we're going to make the correlation function decay exponentially.

 ```{r}
 K <- exp(-d^2)